isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/receivedtime.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **receivedtime** é a data e a hora em que um item foi recebido.
+O valor de texto **do elemento ReceivedTime** é a data e a hora em que um item foi recebido.

 ## <a name="remarks"></a>Comentários